molsonkiko/vba_regex_funcs/README.md

 	3. Select the path to RegexFunctions.xlam in your file explorer
 	4. Open up regexfunctions_addin_test.xlsx and use F9 to refresh all the functions.
 You can visually inspect the results and source code to make sure it looks like successful_test_outcomes.png.
 * See the CHANGELOG for what functions you can use.
+* Also see [regular-expressions.info](https://www.regular-expressions.info/vbscript.html) for more information on the object model that VBA regular RegExp objects use.

 Contributing
 ------------